doughgle/doughgle.github.io/content/blog/playing-ctf-challenges-coop-with-copilot/index.md

 ```
 > Note: Key redacted to play by https://overthewire.org/rules.
 It's not 'AAAAAA'!

 That's the key according to frequency analysis.
-Let try using the key to decrypt the ciphertext... step 4 of Copilot's master plan..!
+Let try using the key to decrypt the ciphertext... i.e. Step 4 of Copilot's master plan..!

 ## Iterate On The Plan In The Chat, Not The Editor